A huge and dynamic market

 General lighting accounts for close to 75% of the lighting market, according to a 2011 McKinsey report.
 It covers many components and elements, not just the most obvious categories of lamps and fixtures, but also, increasingly, lighting control and management systems.
 It is the fastest growing segment of the lighting market and is forecast to increase by 69% over the period 2010-2020.

-General lighting consumes huge quantities of electricity, nearly a fifth of the total global production of electricity.
-At a time of growing concern regarding rising energy costs and environmental issues, efforts to curb electricity consumption have become a priority for governments around the world, making the lighting sector a prime target for savings.
-The quest for energy-efficient lighting has driven the development of new types of light sources in what has been a stable industry for a very long time
+General lighting consumes nearly a fifth of the total global production of electricity.
+Efforts to curb electricity consumption have become a priority for governments around the world, making the lighting sector a prime target for savings.
+The quest for energy-efficient lighting has driven the development of new types of light sources in what has been a stable industry for a very long time.

 Incandescent bulbs are very inefficient as at most 5% of the power they consume is converted into visible light, while the rest is dissipated as heat.
 Fluorescent lights are more efficient, converting over 20% of the power input to visible white light.

 In addition to being inefficient, incandescent light bulbs have a short rated lifespan of 750 to 1 000 hours.
 Fluorescent lights can last more than 15 000 hours.